Scott Carpenter Pool Enhancement

 - Incorporating sustainability measures where feasible.

-The approved concept plan for the redevelopment of Scott Carpenter Pool incorporates community, staff and stakeholder feedback.
+The Scott Carpenter Pool Approved Concept Plan incorporates community, staff and stakeholder feedback.
 In its entirety, the plan for the pool facility represents what is desired most by the community, user groups and stakeholders.
 Based upon the goals of the project and feedback from the community, the first phase will replace the existing lap pool with ten lanes, include a renovated bathhouse to support the pool, provide leisure amenities to serve all ages and abilities as well as general park improvements.
 Other aspects of the plan, such as the retractable roof will be considered in future phases when additional funding is identified.

 The Parks and Recreation Department would like to thank everyone that participated in the planning process for this important community project.
 Next steps involve working with a consultant to prepare detailed engineering and construction drawings.